ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Introduction

-However, rules-based approaches to identifying such errors tend to have at least two associated limitations.
-First, they can be \embf{labor-intensive.} New rules generally need to be added to the systems (such as compilers or static analyzers) to flag new types of potential errors~\cite{dinella:2020:hoppity}.
-Second, they may \embf{require a compilable program.} Compiler-based warnings tend to require code that is compilable to flag such issues.
-Moreover, it seems unlikely that such compiler-based approaches may be practical as a recommendation system that dynamically identifies potential issues in a live programming environment, where code in such environments is often not compilable.
+However, rules-based approaches tend to have at least two core limitations.
+First, they can be labor-intensive.
+New rules generally need to be added to flag new types of potential errors, especially ones created by evolving programming languages constructs~\cite{dinella:2020:hoppity}.
+Second, many advanced warning systems may require a compilable program.
+For example, compiler-based warnings -- like the GCC warning above -- requires code that is compilable to flag such issues.
+Moreover, it may be unlikely that such compiler-based approaches are practical in live development environments where a recommendation system may attempt to dynamically identify issues as the programmer is writing code (where such code is often incomplete and not compilable).

-In this preliminary paper, \system\ takes a statistical approach to identify typographical errors in program code by recasting it as an anomaly detection problem.
+In this paper, we take a statistical approach to identifying programming pattern violations by recasting them as anomalies.
+Likewise, our ControlFlag system is designed to behave as an anomalous code detector.
 We hypothesize that \emph{using certain patterns (such as assignment) inside an} \texttt{if} \emph{statement in C/C++ language is relatively rare}.
 We test this hypothesis by mining idiosyncratic patterns found in the control structures of C/C++ programs found in open-source GitHub repositories.
 The mined patterns form a \emph{dictionary} that is then used to check a user's typed pattern and suggest automatic corrections in case of divergence.
-An advantage of such an approach is that it does not require labeled training data --- {\system} use the mined patterns from \emph{semi-trusted} GitHub repositories in a \emph{self-supervised} fashion, eliminating the need to know all the possible typographical errors.
+An advantage of such an approach is that it does not require labeled training data. {\system} uses the mined patterns from \emph{semi-trusted} GitHub repositories in a \emph{self-supervised} fashion, eliminating the need for labeled code anomalies.